Last Updated on July 21, 2021

 If you’ll be cooking during your road trip, or simply want somewhere comfortable to play cards or eat takeout, a compact folding table will serve you well.
 This lightweight aluminum set comes with two chairs and weighs in at only two-and-a-half pounds.

 Nothing passes the hours on the road like a good audiobook.
 An Audible subscription — click here for a free 30-day trial — gives users one free audiobook per month (to keep forever), selected free titles, guided exercises, and newspaper subscriptions from all over the world.

 Streaming Music Subscription

 Amazon Music | Spotify

 If you’re planning on listening to CDs or MP3s on your upcoming road trip, you’re stuck about a decade behind.
 Get with the modern times and sign up for a streaming music subscription which will allow you to listen to pretty much any song whenever you want.
 Amazon Music | Spotify

 Inflatable 2-Person Kayak

 Intex Explorer K2

 This durable and portable kayak will give you the freedom to explore lakes, gentle rivers, and other bodies of water as you please on your road trip.
-Fully inflatable in just a few minutes, this cushy setup can put you out on the water in a moment’s notice.
+Fully inflatable in just a few minutes, this cushy setup can put you out on the water at a moment’s notice.